Second Language Evaluation – Oral Language Assessment

 Protecting test integrity

-Contact the Personnel Psychology Centre at cfp.cpp-ppc.psc@cfp-psc.gc.ca if you think that you have seen Public Service Commission test questions posted or shared on-line (for example, on a Web site or a private chat room) or shared in another manner (for example, via practice test).
+Contact the Personnel Psychology Centre at cfp.cpp-ppc.psc@cfp-psc.gc.ca if you think that you have seen Public Service Commission of Canada test questions posted or shared on-line (for example, on a Web site or a private chat room) or shared in another manner (for example, via practice test).

 Cheating awareness

-Candidate responsibilities are outlined in the candidate information section of our website.
-It is essential that the intended candidate takes the test themselves, in good faith, and without the help of other people and resources.
-Candidates will be asked for government-issued photo identification that will be verified by the assessor prior to the assessment.
-Any identity falsification for the taking of the test or non-compliance with instructions such as cheating may result in the invalidation of the result of this language test, an investigation under the Public Service Employment Act and possible measures that may affect their employment in the federal public service.
+Candidates will be asked to present government-issued photo identification that will be verified by the assessor prior to the test.
+Any case of identity fraud for the purpose of this test may result in the invalidation of the result of this language test, an investigation under the Public Service Employment Act and possible measures that may affect their employment in the federal public service.

 Scheduling the test